dlt-hub/dlt/docs/website/docs/general-usage/schema-evolution.md

 The schema evolution engine in the `dlt` library is designed to handle changes in the structure of your data over time.
 For example:

-- As above in continuation of the inferred schema, the “specifications” are nested in ‘details” which are nested in “Inventory” all under table name “org”.
-So the table created for projects is ‘org__inventory__details__specifications’.
+- As above in continuation of the inferred schema, the “specifications” are nested in "details” which are nested in “Inventory” all under table name “org”.
+So the table created for projects is "org__inventory__details__specifications".

 These is a simple examples of how schema evolution works.